Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

-The precise definition of our notion of solution is given in Definition~\ref{def:sol}, after all the above objects have been rigorously defined and all the assumptions have been stated.
-Our main existence result is Theorem~\ref{thm:main}.
+such that $y, P, \Sd$ start at the prescribed initial values and satisfy the following conditions in a non-trivial time interval $[0,T_*)$:

+Moreover, bounds of bounded variation (BV) type in time hold on $P(t)$ and $\Sd$, but not in general on $y(t)$.}

+In line with the general energetic theory of rate-independent systems, see~\cite{MielkeRoubicek15book}, no uniqueness of solutions can be expected.
+Moreover, since our system includes nonlinear elasticity, also the non-uniqueness inherent in that theory is contained in our model, see, e.g.,~\cite{Ciarlet88book} for examples.

 We will construct solutions as limits of a time-stepping scheme, where we minimize over \enquote{elementary} slip trajectories at every step.
 While we employ a number of ideas of the classical energetic theory, we will give a complete and essentially self-contained proof.